chd-k/kotlin-koans/README.md

 # kotlin-koans
-There completed tasks from Kotlin Koans
+There are completed tasks from Kotlin Koans